mariojrgithub/capstone_FINAL/README.md

 # Question:

-Can regression models be created to accurately predict a players HR's, RBI's and AVE of their last season played?
+Can regression models be created to accurately predict a players batting average, runs batted-in (RBI's) and homeruns of their last season played?

 # Objectives:

-- Obtain baseball data from trusted sources
+- Obtain baseball data from trusted sources.
-- Learn how to aggregate the multiple csv files into the form I need
+- Learn how to aggregate the multiple csv files into the form I need.
-- Pick multiple regression models and compare their performance on unseen data
+- Pick multiple regression models and compare their performance on unseen data.
 - Which model performed best for each metric (HR's, RBI's, AVE)?
+- Determine which features are most important to predicting each target.
-- How can we use this information to improve our ability to predict a players performance using historic data?
+- How can we use this information to improve our ability to predict a players performance using historical data?

 # Data Description: